 - Feed your starter the night before you bake.

 - Next add the flour, salt, and olive oil.
 Mix with your hands until all the flour has absorbed the water.
+The olive oil will clump and that is okay.
+The mixture will be very wet and sticky.

-Knead the dough
+Strengthen the dough

 Preparing to bake

 - Place the sourdough pizza dough on a lightly floured surface.
 If you are making 2 pizzas, cut the dough in half and shape 2 small balls.
 Allow it to rest for 20 minutes.
-If you are making 1 large pizza, shape a ball and let it rest for the dame amount of time.
+If you are making 1 large pizza, shape a ball and let it rest for the same amount of time.

 Baking Instructions